valueflows/vf-apps-agents/README.md

 ![agent connections 1](https://user-images.githubusercontent.com/117439/43356231-442acea0-9232-11e8-834f-040f5b2aa262.jpg)

-One Agent might be connected to others by Agent Relationships:
+One Agent might be connected to others by Agent Relationships.
+Those will be managed by an AgentRelationship apps.

 ![agent connections 2](https://user-images.githubusercontent.com/117439/43356250-8461ca32-9232-11e8-88d5-6ae0f554ad1f.jpg)

-An Agent is also connected to all the Economic Events they have participated in:
+An Agent is also connected to all the Economic Events they have participated in.
+Those will be managed by EconomicEvent apps.

 ![agent connections 3](https://user-images.githubusercontent.com/117439/43356275-f435cdb8-9232-11e8-90c6-4848d09bc00b.jpg)

-An Agent might have custody or some other relationship with Economic Resources:
+An Agent might have custody or some other relationship with Economic Resources.
+Those will be managed by Inventory apps.

 ![agent connections 4](https://user-images.githubusercontent.com/117439/43356283-3435d930-9233-11e8-8b75-f26097930526.jpg)